OlivierLD/raspberry-coffee/Serial.PI4J.reader/README.md

 # Read raw Data from a GPS
-## Through the Serial interface, using PI4J.
+## Through the Serial interface, using PI4J's `com.pi4j.io.serial` package.
 > Note: Not only for GPS

 See script named `run`